nVotesOrg/libmix/README.md

 * An automatic parallelization mechanism for modPow operations
 * A bridge to native Gmp operations for modPow and Legendre
 * Patches to the unicrypt library for optimisation (parallelism, native code)
+* A benchmark simulating the crypto for a full election cycle

 See [here](https://nvotes.com/parallelizing-a-mixnet-prototype/) for performance numbers.